Posted on March 10, 2014 in alcohol and drug addiction

 The use of drugs and alcohol, and behaviors they may elicit, do not mean that a parent does not love or care for his children, though it may be very difficult for a child to understand.
 This is one of the reasons parenting under the influence does such damage, and why that damage must be mitigated by the courts whenever necessary.

 Supervised visitations are frequently suggested in such cases, or when/if the addicted parent can show in good faith that s/he is working a consistent recovery program, custodial rights may be returned.
 It is important to recognize that the duty of the court is to work toward the best interest of the child.

 Don’t Give Up

-Returning from the stranglehold of substance abuse is never easy; the road is hard and the work is heavy.
+Returning from the stranglehold of alcohol abuse or other substance abuse is never easy; the road is hard and the work is heavy.
 You do that work in the best interests of your children and for the sake of your sanity, your well-being.
 They need you and you, them.
 You will be led again and again to think about how other people have judged you harshly for your choices—people who knew you and didn’t know you have thought of you as Bad Parent.
 But you are a human who made the tragic mistake of falling for the wrong substance.
 Your child suffered in your error, but not because you did not love her or him.
 Love, after all, is not the only thing we need.
 We need resources, reason, health, good judgment, strength, will, character, kindness, compassion and many other things.

 What you do now can make all the difference.
 Choose yourself so that you can choose your child.
 Choose well and choose wisely.